cshsgy/merra-downloader/README.md

 - Select specific variables of interest
 - Support for multiple MERRA products with different temporal resolutions
 - Automatic processing and saving of data in NetCDF format
+- For a complete list of datasets available: https://goldsmr5.gesdisc.eosdis.nasa.gov/opendap/MERRA2/

 ## Installation